Why 100% Offset Isn’t Achievable for Most Texas Homes

 To most, the notion of less than 100 percent offset is ludicrous, but there are multiple reasons for it.
-Some of these reasons include available space for panels, solar not making financial sense to the customer, and utility regulations.
+Some of these reasons include available space for panels, solar not making financial sense to the customer or utility regulations.

 Factors Impacting San Antonio Energy Production Needs

 Several factors help solar companies determine these energy needs.
-These include the amount of sun in the area, electricity usage of the home, and the type of solar panels installed.
+These include the amount of sun in the area, the electricity usage of the home and the type of solar panels installed.

 Texas Peak Sun Hours